Financing for Foreigners in Costa Rica: The 2026 FAQ Guide

 What documents are required for a local mortgage?

-Two years of certified tax returns and income proof.
+• Two years of tax returns or verifiable income documentation

 Is a medical exam required for a Costa Rican loan?